-The rate of attendance of members and volunteers in a meeting is crucial to not-for-profit organization.
-Attendance is essentially optional as it can’t be mandated.
-Meeting attendance increases the coherence and communication among all members.
-However, for some organizations, achieving this is a real challenge.
+The rate of attendance of members and volunteers in a meeting is crucial to a not-for-profit organization.
+Attendance is essentially optional as it can’t be mandated, however, they are ways you can increase attendance.
+Unfortunately, for some organizations, achieving this is a real challenge.

 - They do not know about the meeting

 - The negative perception of meetings in your group

 - Meetings are boring or take too long